cgasb/PepThreader/README.md

     HOW TO USE PepThreader

 PepThreader has a command-line usage.
 Commands and options have to be typed on the command-line as reported next.
 The "pepthreader.py" script must be in the same directory from which it is run.
+The output directory must already exists

 COMMAND EXAMPLE: